Here are our top tips for slashing the cost of your next flight, including how to get rewards, discounts and even free flights.

-In Europe particularly, flying to a less well-known airport can lead to considerable savings, although you should consider airport transfer costs.
+Particularly within Europe, flying to a less well-known airport can lead to considerable savings, although you should consider airport transfer costs.

-However, bear in mind that you'll be paying in a foreign currency, which could incur extra charges from your card provider.
+If you do opt for this method, bear in mind that you'll be paying in a foreign currency, which could incur extra charges from your card provider.

 Ask these questions